uiowa/uids/README.md

 This will also run `gulp` as a prebuild task.

 ## Viewing the HDS
-Start the Fractal serve to view the HDS locally.
+Start the Fractal server to view the HDS locally.
+The command will output the server URL to visit in your browser, ex. http://localhost:3000.

 - `npm run start`